Skip to main content

 • ptid - the center-assigned participant ID

-This process is not immediate and can take a few minutes to complete.
+This process is not immediate and can take a several minutes to complete.

 Configuration options for status and errors